elephantscale/laravel-labs/21-Events-and-Listeners/README.md

 ### STEP 6) Create a new Listener

-- Run the following command to create a new Event
+- Run the following command to create a new Listener

 ```bash
 php artisan make:listener AddToNewsletterListener